 If you are living in Singapore, you’d probably know that tasty, yet affordable lunches, don’t come any lovelier than this sunny part of the globe.
 In fact, we can bet you our last dollar that most Singaporeans look forward to their lunch break more than anything else throughout the course day.
 It comes as no surprise, really, if you think about it — from nasi lemak, to laksa, to mee soto, along with a wide selection of hawker food fares, your world literally morphs into a food haven when the clock strikes noon.
 Now that we got your stomach rumbling, you are probably eager to know what is the favourite go-to lunch staple among Singaporeans.

 The answer to that is none other than nasi padang.
 Do not be deceived by the number of syllables it has.
 It may be two words, but the infinite combination of dishes that you can generate from it is mind-blowing.
 Nasi padang is originally an Indonesian cuisine native to the Minangkabau population of Padang in West Sumatra.
 In the Singapore context, nasi padang is essentially steamed rice served with other types of dishes that may or not be of Padang origin.
 Many established nasi padang eateries here in Singapore have customised and tailored their dishes to suit the local palates.

 More often than not, eateries that offer nasi padang options normally practice the ‘pesan’ method — where you point and choose the mouth-watering dishes behind a glass panel to your heart’s fullest content — and subsequently devour it banquet style.
-The diverse renditions of the nasi padang widely available in Singapore are definitely tasty, affordable as well as serves as one of the many halal food options for Muslims in Singapore.
+The diverse renditions of the nasi padang widely available are definitely tasty, affordable as well as serves as one of the many halal food options for Muslims in Singapore.
 Let us take a look at some of the prominent nasi padang eateries in Singapore that can fill up the black hole in your stomach in a single sitting.

 Hjh Maimunah Restaurant